-- Class expectations: C-P-R - 1.
-Cooperation-listen and follow directions. - 2.
-Participation-be prepared and do your best. - 3.
-Respect-for yourself and others.
-Safe and proper use of equipment - Phy Ed dress code: separate attire for physical education - 1.
-T-shirts with sleeves, shorts, or sweats. - 2.
-Shorts need to be fingertip length or longer. - 3.
-Athletic shoes with shoes tied tight.
-No sandals or clog shoes. - 4.
-One-piece suit and towel for swimming class. - General rules: - 1.
-No electronic devices in gym or locker room no cellphones. - 2.
-No gum, candy or food in locker room/during class. - 3.
-No bulky jewelry, watches, chains, or earrings in class. - 4.
-Leave all valuables in your pod locker. - 5.
-Jackets and bookbags need to remain in your pod locker. - 6.
-No bullying: everyone is different and has different skill levels.
-We do not tolerate bullying!!! - How can you earn your daily (5) points? - 1.
-Appropriate attire - 2.
-Good sportsmanship/positive attitude - 3.
-Following rules, doing your best, trying new things - 4.
-Using and caring for the equipment correctly - 5.
-Being respectful towards teacher/peers - If you are gone from class for any reason (besides school sponsored sport activities): - Make up assignments will include: - 40 minutes of activity written down and signed by your parent/guardian. - Ex: walking dog, raking leaves, biking, push-ups etc. - Must be turned in 2 Phy Ed days after absence. - o If unable to participate because of an injury, see your teacher for more options. - Non-dressing consequences: - Consequences include: loss of points, inability to participate, meetings with the principals and/or guardians, lunch detention or in school suspension. - Unable to participate: - A doctor's note must be presented by the parent/guardian to the health office in order for their child to be excused from physical education class for an extended period of time. - A parent note will be accepted to excuse student for one day for minor issues.
+Class expectations: C-P-R

+- Cooperation listen and follow directions. - Participation be prepared and do your best. - Respect for yourself and others.
+Safe and proper use of equipment

+Phy Ed dress code:

+- MUST HAVE: Athletic (Tennis) shoes with laces that can be tied.
+NO Crocs, slip on shoes, cowboy boots, or Dude shoes. - Students are not required to change for P.E. classes.
+Students can wear clothing of their choice that meets the dress guidelines of BMS. - We will be going outside as much as possible, please make sure to have the appropriate attire for Minnesota Weather.
+General Rules - LEAVE VALUABLE ITEMS AT HOME.
+Jackets and backpacks stay in your locker or Pod. - ELECTRONIC DEVICES MUST STAY IN YOUR LOCKER. - Gum, candy, or food during class is NOT allowed. - Jewelry, watches, chains, and earrings must stay in your locker or go on the PE cart in the Gym. - Bullying of any sort will not be tolerated.

+How do students earn daily (6) points?

+- Appropriate physical activity attire.
+(1 point) - Follow directions and be respectful towards peers, teachers, and paraprofessionals.
+(2 points) - Participation.
+(3 points) - 1 point for limited participation, 2 points for moderate participation, 3 points for full participation

+If you are gone from class for any reason (besides school sponsored activities), make-up assignments for an Excused Absence will consist of:

+- 40 minutes of activity (PER DAY MISSED) written down and signed by your parent/guardian.
+Ex: walking dog, raking leaves, biking, push-ups etc. - Must be turned in before MidTerm/End of Term. - If unable to participate because of an injury, see your teacher for more options.

+Non-dressing consequences:

+• Consequences include: loss of points, inability to participate, meetings with the principals and/or guardians, lunch detention or in school suspension.

+Unable to participate:

+- A doctor's note must be presented by the parent/guardian to the health office in order for their child to be excused from physical education class for an extended period of time. - A parent note will be accepted to excuse student for one day for minor issues.
 This note is only good for 1 day.
 Further days must need note from doctor or school nurse. - This policy will be reviewed with students on the first day of class.
 Students and parents will sign after reviewing this policy.